Kong/docs.konghq.com/app/konnect/getting-started/index.md

 ---
-title: Quickstart Guide
+title: Get started with Konnect Cloud
 no_version: true
-toc: false
 ---

+## Quickstart guide

 New to {{site.konnect_saas}}?
-Get started with the basics:
+Get started with the basics through the web app:

 1.  **Set up a runtime connection**: